DE / EN Home About Me Photoshoot for Women Women’s Retreats Interviews Gallery Contact

 About Me

 I'm not just interested in well-told stories.
-I believe that real connections develop when you dare to show vulnerability so that others realize they are not alone in their experience.
-Then the people you are truly there for can find you.
+I believe that real connections develop when we dare to show vulnerability.
+Then we realize we are not alone in our experience - and the people we are truly here for can find us.

 My Journey

-• …giving me a quick nod, usually in a hurry, glancing at their watches.
+…giving me a quick nod, usually in a hurry, glancing at their watches.
 One program after another ran on the screens, and more and more stories accumulated inside me.
-I kept so many of my interviews to myself for a long time—especially when spirituality played a role.
+I kept so many of my interviews to myself for a long time - especially when they touched on existential dimensions.
 I often felt that topics you couldn't easily explain didn't have a place in everyday media life – too out of touch with reality.

 I learned a lot from those who found trust again after a crisis.
 Especially when life turned upside down or doubts were particularly loud, it felt good to listen to women who had found themselves.
 And I wanted to share that.

-For me, it was mainly about learning to feel myself more deeply and to align with intention.
+Looking back, it was mainly about on thing: to deepen my perception and to align with intention.

-At the same time, staying grounded was essential to me, which is why I kept it to myself that I meditated two hours a day.
+People who had access to their inner world touched me more deeply.
+At the same time, staying grounded was essential to me, which is why I rarely told anyone that I meditated for two hours a day during that time.

 Education